FreeRCT/FreeRCT/graphics/rcd/data_format.rst

 ======  ======  =======  ===================================================================================
 Offset  Length  Version  Description
 ======  ======  =======  ===================================================================================
-   0       4      1-4    Magic string 'SHOP'.
+   0       4      1-     Magic string 'SHOP'.
-   4       4      1-4    Version number of the block.
+   4       4      1-     Version number of the block.
-   8       4      1-4    Length of the block excluding magic string, version, and length.
+   8       4      1-     Length of the block excluding magic string, version, and length.
-  12       2      1-4    Zoom-width of a tile of the surface.
+  12       2      1-     Zoom-width of a tile of the surface.
+  --       2      1-3    Height of the shop in voxels.
-  14       1      1-4    Height of the shop in voxels. (versions 1-3 used a 16bit unsigned number).
+  14       1      4-     Height of the shop in voxels.
-  15       1       4     Shop flags.
+  15       1      4-     Shop flags.
-  16       4      1-4    Unrotated view (ne).
+  16       4      1-     Unrotated view (ne).
-  20       4      1-4    View after 1 quarter negative rotation (se).
+  20       4      1-     View after 1 quarter negative rotation (se).
-  24       4      1-4    View after 2 quarter negative rotations (sw).
+  24       4      1-     View after 2 quarter negative rotations (sw).
-  28       4      1-4    View after 3 quarter negative rotations (nw).
+  28       4      1-     View after 3 quarter negative rotations (nw).
-  32       4      2-4    First recolouring specification.
+  32       4      2-     First recolouring specification.
-  36       4      2-4    Second recolouring specification.
+  36       4      2-     Second recolouring specification.
-  40       4      2-4    Third recolouring specification.
+  40       4      2-     Third recolouring specification.
-  44       4       4     Cost of the first item.
+  44       4      4-     Cost of the first item.
-  48       4       4     Cost of the second item.
+  48       4      4-     Cost of the second item.
-  52       4       4     Monthly cost of having the shop.
+  52       4      4-     Monthly cost of having the shop.
-  56       4       4     Additional monthly cost of having an opened shop.
+  56       4      4-     Additional monthly cost of having an opened shop.
-  60       1       4     Item type of the first item.
+  60       1      4-     Item type of the first item.
-  61       1       4     Item type of the second item.
+  61       1      4-     Item type of the second item.
-  62       4      3-4    Text of the shop (reference to a TEXT block).
+  62       4      3-     Text of the shop (reference to a TEXT block).
   66                     Total length.
 ======  ======  =======  ===================================================================================